Online Trading Starts Here

 FOREX.com

-Yes Yes Yes 80 100 CIMA, FCA, FSA (Japan), NFA, IIROC, ASIC, CFTC 6.95 Study review
+Yes Yes Yes 80 100 CIMA, FCA, FSA (Japan), NFA, IIROC, ASIC, CFTC 6.89 Study review

 Plus500

-Yes Yes Yes 60 100 FCA, CySEC, MAS, ASIC, FMA, FSA (Seychelles) 6.83 Open an account
+Yes Yes Yes 60 100 CySEC, FCA, ASIC, FMA, FSCA, FSA Seychelles, EFSA, MAS, DFSA, SCB 8.45 Go to broker

 Boost halal REIT returns by decoding tenant contracts and capital structure

 Most beginners focus on whether a REIT simply avoids haram businesses, but the deeper layer lies in tenant screening and lease structures.
-A Shariah-compliantΒ REIT might still be problematic if its major tenants generate income from non-permissible activities, even if the property itself is neutral.
+A Shariah-compliant REIT might still be problematic if its major tenants generate income from non-permissible activities, even if the property itself is neutral.
 Dig into tenant disclosures, not just headlines.
 For instance, a logistics REIT might look halal at first glance but could be leasing 40% of its space to companies involved in conventional finance or alcohol distribution.
 The compliance risk is buried in the details most investors overlook.

 Another advanced filter is to examine how the REIT manages debt and financing.
 Just checking if the debt ratio is within Shariah thresholds isn’t enough.
 Ask how that debt is structured.
 Are they using diminishing musharakah or murabaha-based financing?
 Does the REIT rely on sukuk over conventional bonds?
 These differences not only impact permissibility but also affect payout stability.
 Aligning with REITs that take care in structuring halal financing gives your portfolio both religious integrity and economic consistency.